 8269

-A pathway into the workforce for SF鈥檚 formerly unhoused population /2021/12/a-pathway-into-the-workforce-for-sfs-formerly-unhoused-population/ Thu, 23 Dec 2021 03:28:30 +0000 /?p=8215 A temp agency provides job placements for those that complete its job training Working Nation, by Laura Aka HomeRise, a San Francisco nonprofit that has been around for more than […]
+A pathway into the workforce for SF鈥檚 formerly unhoused population /2021/12/a-pathway-into-the-workforce-for-sfs-formerly-unhoused-population/ Thu, 23 Dec 2021 03:28:30 +0000 /?p=8215 A temp agency provides job placements for those that complete its job training Working Nation, by Laura Aka HomeRise, a San Francisco nonprofit that has been around for more than 30 years, helps secure housing for the homeless population and offers job training and temporary work placements with a goal of permanent employment.
+The last […]

 The post A pathway into the workforce for SF鈥檚 formerly unhoused population appeared first on HomeRise.